 9.11 All pupils have a right to be treated with respect and dignity.
 Adults must not use any form of degrading treatment to punish a pupil.
 The use of sarcasm, demeaning or insensitive comments towards pupils is not acceptable in any situation.
-Deliberately intimidating pupils by shouting aggressively, hectoring
+Deliberately intimidating pupils by shouting aggressively, hectoring or overbearing physical presence is not acceptable in any situation.
+Any sanctions or rewards used should be part of our Behaviour Management Policy.

-- or overbearing physical presence is not acceptable in any situation.
-Any sanctions or rewards used should be part of our Behaviour Management Policy. - 10.2 Physical intervention can only be justified in exceptional circumstances.
-Non-statutory guidance is available from the Department of Education website.
-See 'Use of reasonable force advice for Head Teachers, Staff and Governing Bodies'.
-Adults may legitimately intervene to prevent a pupil from committing a criminal offence, injuring themselves or others, causing damage to property, engaging in behaviour prejudicial to good order and to maintain good order and discipline.
+Physical intervention can only be justified in exceptional circumstances and the focus must be on de-escalation through the process of plan, predict and prevent and safe touch with restrictive intervention being a last resort and only in line with the Physical Intervention Policy.
+Adults may legitimately intervene to prevent a pupil from committing a criminal offence, injuring themselves or others, causing damage to property.
+Reasonable defence for the use of force is based on evidence that the action taken was:

+- Reasonable, proportionate and necessary - In the best interest of the young person

+The focus is on the use of force to manage harm not to manage behaviour.
 Adults should have regard to the health and safety of themselves and others.
 It is always unlawful to use force as a punishment.
-The use of unwarranted physical force is likely to constitute a criminal offence. - 9.12 Where a pupil has specific needs in respect of particularly challenging behaviour, a positive handling plan, including a risk assessment, should be put in place and agreed by all parties.
-Where it is judged that a pupil's behaviour presents a serious risk to themselves or others, a robust risk assessment that is regularly reviewed and a physical intervention plan, where relevant, must be put in place.
+The use of unwarranted physical force is likely to constitute a criminal offence.

+9.12 Where a pupil has specific needs in respect of particularly challenging behaviour, a Risk Management Plan should be put in place and agreed by all parties.
 All incidents and subsequent actions should be recorded and reported to a manager and the pupil's parents/carers.
 Where it can be anticipated that physical intervention is likely to be required, a plan should be put in place that the pupil and parents/carers are aware of and have agreed to.
+A robust risk assessment that is regularly reviewed and training from Step Up tutors is required where restrictive intervention needs planning in.
 Parental consent does not permit the use of unlawful physical intervention or deprive a pupil of their liberty.
-The School has separate policies on Behaviour Management and the Use of Physical Intervention.
+The School has separate policies on Behaviour Management and more detail is in our Safe Touch Physical Intervention Policy.